 By DAVID PORTER, BOBBY CAINA CALVAN and MICHELLE L. PRICE

-Limp children were seen being given oxygen after they were carried out.
-Some who fled had faces covered in soot.
+Multiple limp children were seen being given oxygen after they were carried out.
+Evacuees had faces covered in soot.

 Firefighters continued making rescues even after their air supplies ran out, Mayor Eric Adams said.